Cape Canaveral, Florida's Space Coast

 Port Canaveral Cruise Ship Terminals

 Port Canaveral contains eight cruise terminals, but just the 5 newer ones are in regular use for larger cruise ships.
 These 5 are numbers 5, 6, 8 and 10 on the north side of the port and number 1 on the south side of the port.
 The 3 older terminals, which are also situated on the south side of the port, consist of terminal 2 which hosts a gambling ship and terminals 3 and 4 which are seldom utilized.

 A Side (North) Terminals 5, 6, 8 and 10

 Cruise terminals 5, 6, 8 and 10 are positioned on the A or north docks, along Charles M Rowland Drive.
 These up-to-date terminals possess deep water docks with the ability to handle the largest cruise ships, and each can cope with more than 3000 passengers.

 Cruise Terminal 5 is a stylish 2 story building, with a thirty foot high reception area resplendent with tropical vegetation and imaginative water features.
-Embarking cruisers are processed on the top storey, debarking cruisers on the bottom.
+Embarking cruisers are processed on the top story, debarking cruisers on the bottom.
 The length of the adjoining quay is 970ft.

 Cruise Terminal 6, opened in 2012, offers a two-way system to facilitate the simultaneous embark/debark of passengers.
 The building boasts a two-story atrium, energy-efficient design, fast luggage handling areas and two TEAM cruise ship boarding bridges.
 The length of the terminal’s quay is 1050ft.